mulesoft-labs/osprey-method-handler/README.md

 The library intercepts incoming requests and does validation.
 It will respond with `400`, `406` and `415` error instances from [http-errors](https://github.com/jshttp/http-errors).
 Validation errors are attached to `400` instances and noted using `validationType = 'json' | 'xml' | 'form' | 'query'` and `validationErrors = []` (an array of errors that were found).

 To create custom error messages for your application, you can handle the errors using Express, Connect or any other error callback handler.

-## Notes

-There is an optional dependency on `libxmljs`.
-If you want XSD validation, you will need to install it.

 ## License